programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 ## Combining Factoids

-Wikidata offers tools and data that allow you to combine information with other background facts.
+Wikidata offers tools and data that allow you to combine information with other background factoids.
 These combinations can help you understand context.
 For example, you might wonder how age figures in revolutionary careers.
-By combining facts on Abdel Nasser's item page with other items, you might recognize a meaningful pattern.
+By combining factoids on Abdel Nasser's item page with other items, you might recognize a meaningful pattern.
 You'll learn more about constructing Wikidata queries later, but let's start by looking at the results of a few preconstructed queries.

 Let's say you are interested in the role that youth may have played in Abdel Nasser's rise to power, and you want to consider the age at which other mid-twentieth-century leaders took power.
 Here's [a query that returns that information](https://w.wiki/E$jz) via the Wikidata query service.
 Don't worry too much about the details of the query at this point; if you are curious, the grey lines explain what each step accomplishes.
 To execute the query, press the blue **play** button at the bottom left.